heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 The REST pattern is based on the six following principles:

-1. Client / server architecture: client and server are completely separated and only interact through the API
+1. Client/server architecture: client and server are completely separated and only interact through the API.
 2. Stateless: the server does not retain any session information.
 Requests from the client must include all the information necessary to process it.
 3. Cache-ability: a REST API should support caching of responses by the client